cipriantruica/TMCC/README.md

 Modify accordigly to your system.

+Please contact the authors to receive the full datasets.

 ### How to run
 Run the bash script run.sh from the src folder after instaling the MongoDB and the Python packages and importing the dataset into MongoDB.
 Edit this script to point to the results folder (PATHR) and change the names of the databases (DB1, DB2,...), number of iterations (NUM_ITER) and number of tests (NUM_TESTS).